zach-morris/plugin.program.iagl/README.md

 Do *NOT* use a third party installer, build, TVA Link, fusion installer, or other non-official means to install IAGL.
 Doing so is akin to clubbing baby seals.

-Install IAGL in one of these ways:
+~Install IAGL in one of these ways:

 - Download the repository zipfile from here to install the addon and get automatic updates.

 or

-- Download the latest version zipfile from here to install by zipfile.
+- Download the latest version zipfile from here to install by zipfile.~

+Until official release, just use the 'Clone or Download' button on the git main page & download zip :arrow_upper_right:

 Help
 -------------